SilasStokes/basic_craigslist_scraper/README.md

 To install the python packages use `pip install -r requirements.txt`.

+# Todo List:
+- change the scrape function to account for multiple urls in the craigslist url array in the config.json
+- write the code to integrate with twilio to get notifications via sms.
+- allow human readable csv files to be selected instead of database (maybe command line argument?)
+- Get more data from the scraping (price, relevant pictures, the description)
+- see if this works with selenium headless mode (I haven't tried yet...)

 goals:
 1. write a script that can pull from craigslist 24/7 without bot detection.
 2. send me alerts via email or text when a new ad I want to see becomes available.